 can i see shoebill stork at mabamba swamp-uganda

 The word "Mabamba" is derived from the Luganda word "mamba," which means "lung fish," a common food source for shoe-billed storks.
 The swamps will provide the most rewarding experience for travelers interested in tracking shoebill turtles because you will be able to see the endangered species in greater numbers there than in other places.
 You will get to take a boat ride along the swampy waters in search of the shoebill species, and once you find them, you will get to see their rewarding safari experience, among other things.
 This will make your activity quite memorable.
 It will be interesting to watch the shoe bill.

 Travelers watch One of the most striking features of the features that make the activity quite memorable is the chance to see a shoe bill's bill or beak, which resembles a shoe.
 It's interesting to note that the shoebill stork's powerful bill can decapitate a six-foot lungfish.
 You will have the opportunity to observe the behavior of the dominant bird in the nest, which is seen chasing its siblings away by poking the other birds in the nest, while taking part in the activity.
 It should be noted that following the birth of the birds, the weaker bird in the nest will frighten the bird species that nest.
 It does so in order to ensure that when the mother is able to visit, the young can enjoy the species' company while receiving their mother's undivided attention.

-Travelers will be able to watch the shoe bill stork as it stands still in the water for hours, as well as take various photographs of the species and the surrounding areas in the swamp, to make the experience truly memorable.
+Travelers will be able to watch the shoe-billed stork as it stands still in the water for hours, as well as take various photographs of the species and the surrounding areas in the swamp, to make the experience truly memorable.

 There are numerous other activities you can partake in while at the Mabamba swamp in addition to tracking the shoebill stork there, some of which include: